NLnetLabs/domain/README.md

 ### Minimum version: 1.68.2

-The `rust-version` given in `Cargo.toml` is the oldest version that can be used to compile the crate with the minimum versions of all dependencies selected.
+The `rust-version` given in `Cargo.toml` is the oldest version that can be used to compile the crate with the minimal versions of all dependencies selected.

+You can run `cargo +nightly update -Z minimal-versions` to ask Cargo to select these minimal versions for all dependencies.

 ### Current version: 1.76.0